 This is one of the Zeigarnik effect’s limits.
 “The Zeigarnik effect is restricted to goals that are currently active and disappears when those goals become overshadowed by other goals,” said Professor Kruglanski.
 So if different goals become activated in a particular situation—when we are facing “emergencies” of various sorts at work, for instance—they will override previous uncompleted tasks.

-Furthermore, the impact that the Zeigarnik effect can have on the brain also depends on personality.“Some people are more fixated on their goals than others: people with high need for closure, people with obsessive personality and so on,” said Professor Kruglanski.
+Furthermore, the impact that the Zeigarnik effect can have on the brain also depends on personality.“Some people are more fixated on their goals than others: people with a high need for closure, people with obsessive personalities, and so on,” said Professor Kruglanski.

 How does it affect our work?

-If we happen to be experiencing the Zeigarnik effect, it can have positive or negative implications on day-to-day life and the way we behave, especially when it comes to work.
+If we happen to be experiencing the Zeigarnik effect, it can have positive or negative implications on day-to-day life and the way we behave, especially when it comes to working.

 Professor Masicampo explains one advantage of this psychological phenomenon: “[It] helps prevent us from forgetting important tasks we have to finish.”
 This is why we rarely forget about the paper we need to turn in next week or that big presentation we need to prepare for the end of the month.